 The developer shall demonstrate that they review all device firmware against a checklist of security flaws, including known vulnerabilities, in other versions of the product or its components (e.g. where 3rd party software/hardware is used), and known vulnerabilities in similar devices.
 The developer shall describe the coding standards and other quality checks made on 3rd party components and the rationale for why these achieve an equivalent level of quality to the developer's own processes.
 Note: Aspects of this requirement should be covered by the developer's ongoing Build Standard compliance obligations.

-DEV.M946: Clock synchronisation
+DEV.M940: Security alerts

-This mitigation is required to counter tampering with the device clock
+This mitigation is required to counter making attack actions that leave no trace on the device

-At Foundation Grade the product is required to prevent unauthorised modifications to the device clock.
+At Foundation Grade the product is required to send alerts for security-related events and error conditions.